2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/hungrybowtie/status/1285833430769360896

-### Federal officer tackles two protestors | July 22nd
+### Federal officer tackles two protesters | July 22nd

-Footage shows a federal officer running up to two protestors from behind, grabbing them by the neck, then tackling them to the ground.
-The protestors attempt to clear out.
-The officer shoves one of those protestors as he tries to stand, then shoves another protestor standing nearby.
+Footage shows a federal officer running up to two protesters from behind, grabbing them by the neck, then tackling them to the ground.
+The protesters attempt to clear out.
+The officer shoves one of those protesters as he tries to stand, then shoves another protester standing nearby.

 tags: protester, shove, tackle